Redesigning VEED’s Onboarding Experience

 Use case modal for a more personalised experience.

 Previously, users were dropped in the editor without any personalization.
-We changed that by:
+To change that I proposed a use case modal to better understand intent;

 Previously, users were dropped in the editor without any personalization.
-We changed that by:
+To change that I proposed a use case modal to better understand intent;

 Introducing design options for use cases that tailored onboarding different segments within our ICP.